nandanpytech/Netflix-Clone/README.md

-# Netflix Clone (MERN)
+# Netflix Clone

-This project is a full-stack clone of the popular streaming service, Netflix, built using the MERN (MongoDB, Express, React, Node.js) stack.
-It allows users to browse and watch movies and TV shows.

-## Features
+## Description:
+Developed a clone of the Netflix streaming service, including a payment system powered by Stripe.
+Implemented the following features:

-- Discover new movies and TV shows
+- A collection of movies and TV shows available for streaming
-- Watch trailers and read synopses
-- Save your favorite titles to a watchlist
-- Create and manage your own custom playlists
-- Secure user authentication

-## Tech Stack
+- A subscription system, allowing users to sign up for monthly or yearly plans
+- A payment system, allowing users to purchase their subscriptions using Stripe
+- A user profile page, displaying the user's subscription status and billing history

-- React for the frontend.
+- A responsive design for different screen sizes

+## Technologies Used:
+- ReactJS
-- Node.js and Express for the backend.
+- Node.js
-- MongoDB for the database.
-- Stripe for payment gateway.
+- Stripe API
+- MongoDB
+- HTML
+- CSS

-## Getting Started
+## Responsibilities:

-1. Clone the repository

-2. Install dependencies

-3. Start the development server
+- Designed and developed the movie and TV show collection pages, displaying available content for streaming
+- Built the subscription system, allowing users to sign up for monthly or yearly plans
+- Integrated the payment system using the Stripe API, allowing users to purchase their subscriptions
+- Created the user profile page, displaying the user's subscription status and billing history
+- Implemented a responsive design for different screen sizes using CSS media queries
+- Managed the back-end using Node.js and MongoDB to store user information and subscription details